A Pretty Penny

 I flicked my unfinished cigarette and made my way to his car as he stepped out, phone to his ear.
 I felt my phone vibrate in my pocket.

-Jimmy turned to me and ended his call.
+Jimmy turned, saw me and ended his call.
 My phone stopped vibrating.

-‘I was just calling you,’ he said as the valet handed him a ticket.
-‘Thank you,’ he said to him.
+‘I was just calling you,’ he said, as the valet handed him a ticket.

 Jimmy Lagos was an imposing man.
 He stood tall at around six foot three and was broad shouldered, muscular but lean.
 Impressive for a man who I figured was in his mid to late forties.
 His closely cropped hair and beard peppered with grey, but it was a sign of aging that did not extend to his face.